Ismail ibn Musa Menk

-Ismail ibn Musa Menk (born 27 June 1975), commonly known as Mufti Menk, is a Zimbabwean Islamic preacher, scholar and cleric who is the Grand Mufti of Zimbabwe, and head of the fatwa department for the Council of Islamic Scholars of Zimbabwe.
+Ismail ibn Musa Menk (born 27 June 1975), commonly known as Mufti Menk, is a Zimbabwean Islamic preacher, scholar and cleric who is an Islamic scholar of Zimbabwe, and head of the fatwa department for the Council of Islamic Scholars of Zimbabwe.

 Early life

-Menk was born on 27 June 1975 in Salisbury, Rhodesia to Indo-Zimbabwean parents.
+Ismail ibn Musa Menk was born on 27 June 1975 in Salisbury, Rhodesia to Indo-Zimbabwean parents of Gujarati origin.
 He undertook his initial studies with his father, memorizing the Quran and learning Arabic.
 He went to St. John's College (Harare) for senior school.
 He studied Jurisprudence and Sharia in Madinah.
 He specialised post grad in the Hanafi school of thought in Darul Uloom Kantharia in Gujarat, India.
 Menk has been identified as a Deobandi as well as a Salafi.

 Views

 Menk opposes terrorism and has pledged his aid in curbing religious extremism in the Maldives.
 On 31 March 2018, he urged Muslims to avoid Muslim—Christian violence, arguing that Muslims and Christians are brothers and sisters from one father, the prophet Adam.
 He blames western media for misleading the world that Muslims are terrorists.
 According to Gulf News, Menk said that everyone on this earth is a part of a family and has one maker, therefore, no one has the right to force any belief or faith on another.

 In September 2023, Mufti Menk visited Trinidad and Tobago during his special visits in the Caribbean.
 MP Saddam Hosein, while sharing a Facebook post expressed that he is honored with a visit from an international beacon of peace and understanding.